-This book develops a novel, actor-centred framework for studying transitional justice in peacebuilding contexts.
+This book explores the role of actors in determining transitional justice in peacebuilding contexts.

 This book will be of interest to students and practitioners of transitional justice, peacebuilding, law, and International Relations.